lambdaclass/concrete/ROADMAP.md

    demonstrates each current false verdict and its control.
 Check in the multi-function dependency chain for the provisional bug 062, including direct and multi-hop controls, and file the numbered record in the same slice.
-Bug 061 is a separate ProofCore identity/model defect and is owned by R-0442; it is not folded into freshness merely because the same CI repair exposed it.
+Bug 061 remains a separate ProofCore identity/model defect completed immediately before this task by R-0442; do not recreate its old ambiguous call representation inside the freshness implementation.
 2. **Immediate containment.** An in-source proof link without a stored, validated proof-subject digest is `missing`/`unbound` (or `needs_recheck`), never `proved`; release/verified profiles fail closed.